Tudor Revival Architecture In Phoenix, Arizona

-Half-timbered exteriors, steep roofs and gables mark the Tudor revival style.
+Tudor Revival Architecture has half-timbered exteriors, steep roofs and gables mark the Tudor revival style.

 Key Elements of Tudor Revival Homes